data-apis/scipy-2023-presentation/paper.rst

 human-readable form as type definition files and compared the inferred API to the publicly documented APIs obtained during design analysis.

-The following are simplified examples of two inferred API signatures for `numpy.mean`, with the docstring indicating the number of lines of code which invoked the function for each downstream library when running downstream library test suites.
+The following is a simplified example of two inferred API signatures for `numpy.mean`, with the docstring indicating the number of lines of code which invoked the function for each downstream library when running downstream library test suites.
+Based on the example, we can infer that invoking the function with an array input argument is a more common usage pattern among downstream libraries than invoking the function with a list of floats.

 .. code:: python